-Tester teams were told a one-bedroom apartment would be available between April 16 and May 8, 2024.
+Tester teams were told a one-bedroom apartment would be available after May 1, 2025.

-Tester teams were told a one-bedroom apartment would be available on June 1, 2024 or later (July and August).
+Tester teams were told a one-bedroom apartment would be available on on June 1, 2025 or later (July and August).

 As previously noted, the testers were instructed to inquire about rent specials when visiting the rental office.
 The testing results still show that rent specials continued not to be offered to prospective tenants as often as in earlier testing cycles.